addiaddiaddi/addiaddiaddi.github.io/_pages/cv.md

 ======
 * Massachusetts Institute of Technology.
 Class of 2027
   * Currently planning to major in Computation and Cognition.
 Aiming to build digital systems to solve for human idiosyncrasies.
 Also interested in Math, Physics, Economics, Management and Design.
-* St. John's High School.
+* High School.
 Class of 2023
   * Coursework includes Partial Differential Equations, Multivariable Calculus, Linear Algebra, Differential Equations, AP Physics, Engineering track.
   * Wrestling
     * Team Captain